UWMRO/react-tutorial/README.md

 - A [good JavaScript tutorial](https://www.tutorialspoint.com/es6/index.htm).
 Here is [another one](https://www.w3schools.com/js/js_es6.asp).
 - An [HTML tutorial](https://www.tutorialspoint.com/html/index.htm).
 - A [CSS tutorial](https://www.w3schools.com/css/).
 CSS can be really intimidating, and you don't need to learn a lot about it for most projects.
 Just try to understand the basics and Google the rest.
 - The [React documentation](https://reactjs.org/docs/hello-world.html).
-Pay special attention to the hooks sections.
+Pay special attention to the hooks section.